-- Leave your passport and things of value, like your international tickets, in the hotel´s safe box.
+- Leave your passport and valuables at the hotel´s safe box.

-- Try to carry only the necessary amount of money you imagine you will need.
-All of these precautions are the same that a person would take in any city anywhere.
+- Try to carry only the necessary amount of money that you consider.
+All of these precautions are the same that a person would observe in any city anywhere.

 Travelling in rural areas in the Andes is safer.